 Best Baby Pacifier

-The WubbaNub Pacifier quickly became one of our favorites, and we bet your baby will enjoy it too.
-The pacifier is one-piece construction, medical-grade silicone (free of latex, BPA, and Phthalates), and it attaches to a soft plush animal.
-Since younger babies can have difficulty keeping pacifiers in their mouths, the attached "lovey" helps stabilize the pacifier, so it doesn't pop out as easily.
-For older babies, the plush animal makes it easier to locate, grab, and navigate to their mouth.
+The WubbaNub Pacifier quickly became one of our favorites.
+The pacifier is one-piece, medical-grade silicone (free of latex, BPA, and Phthalates), and attaches to a soft plush animal.
+Since younger babies can have difficulty keeping pacifiers in their mouths, the attached "lovey" helps stabilize the pacifier so it doesn't pop out as easily.
+The plush animal also makes it easier for older babies to locate, grab, and navigate the pacifier to their mouth.
 Plus, children can find comfort in playing and stroking the soft plush.
-WubbaNubs are handmade, and the manufacturer suggests handwashing or surface cleaning with cold water and air drying for best results.
-But, it is possible to machine wash on a gentle cycle for added convenience before air drying.
-Thanks to the plush animal, we believe this pacifier easier to locate around the home as it is harder to overlook than single small pacifiers, especially contenders that are clear.
+WubbaNubs are handmade, and the manufacturer suggests handwashing or surface cleaning with cold water and air drying.
+But, it is possible to machine wash on a gentle cycle before air drying.
+Thanks to the plush animal, we believe this pacifier is easier to locate around the home as it is harder to overlook than single small pacifiers, especially clear contenders that might blend with its surroundings.

 The WubbaNub is for babies ages 0-6 months, and, unfortunately, there is no next-stage pacifier available.
-If you have an early teether on your hands, be aware that emerging teeth and chomping can damage the pacifier, so frequently check a "Wubbie" before use and immediately stop if cracks are noticeable.
-There is no doubt that the WubbaNub brings a dash of fun to the world of pacifiers, and we highly recommend it to families with babies between 0-6 months of age.
+If you have an early teether on your hands, be aware that emerging teeth and chomping can damage the pacifier, so frequently check a "Wubbie" before use and immediately stop use if you notice cracks.
+However, there is no doubt that the WubbaNub brings a dash of fun to the world of pacifiers, and we highly recommend it to families with babies between 0-6 months of age.

-The Philips Avent Soothie Pacifier may be an excellent option for newborns as it features a cylindrical nipple that is soft and collapsible to respect a baby's sucking pattern.
+The Philips Avent Soothie Pacifier could be an excellent option for newborns as it features a cylindrical nipple that is soft and collapsible to respond to a baby's sucking pattern.
 It is medical-grade silicone (BPA-free), durable, and easy to clean with its one-piece construction with no nooks or crannies for germs to hide.
 The silicone shield is flat, and it offers a tab for parents to hold.
 If you like this option, consider moving onto the Philips Avent Super Soothie once your little one hits the 3-month mark and beyond.
-It is similar in design, but for older babies.
+It is similar in design but suitable for older babies.

-From our hands-on testing, this pacifier can fall out of the baby's mouth while sucking; however, this situation is not necessarily unique to this product as it can happen with other pacifiers, too.
+During our hands-on testing, our younger users seemed to have more trouble keeping this option in their mouths.
+However, this situation is not necessarily unique to this product as it can happen with other pacifiers.
 Despite this possible situation, we recommend this pacifier for families with newborns.

 Does your bottle-fed baby use Dr. Brown's bottles?
 If so, the Dr. Brown's HappyPaci may meet your needs.
 With a similar nipple shape to Dr. Brown's bottles, your little one may be more likely to accept this option.
 The HappyPaci is silicone (BPA-free), one-piece construction, butterfly-shaped, and curves away from your baby's face, providing room for the nose and cheeks.
 The pacifier's loop is one of the largest among the competition, and we believe this makes it easier for older babies to grab.